STV rifle: Other models

 These variants are proposed and introduced as technology demonstrators and for commercial purposes.
 However, they are never chosen as the service rifle by any Vietnamese security forces, due to the proven superiority and suitability of the STV-380 and its derivatives, or simply because those designs were introduced after the selection of new service rifles.

 STV-270

-A version of STV-215 with a longer barrel (270 mm) to reduce the muzzle flash by burning all the excess gun powder.
+A version of STV-215 with a longer barrel (270 mm) to reduce the muzzle flash by burning all the excess gunpowder.

 STV-410

 The build of the STV-410 overall resembles an AK-12, however with a AK-100-style solid folding stock.
-The handguard's Picatinny rail is slightly extended to cover the entirety of the handguard.
+The handguard's picatinny rail is slightly extended to cover the entirety of the handguard.

+The STV-410 weighs 3.6 kg with an effective range of 300 m, a muzzle velocity of 715 m/s, a length of 915 mm with the stock extended, and 675 mm with the stock folded.

+It can be outfitted with an underbarrel grenade launcher.

 STV-416

 The STV-416 is an assault rifle, which resembles an AK-103.
 The rifle is the only variant that does not include any Picatinny rails.
 Instead, it includes a side-mount for sights and a mount on the handguard for a grenade launcher.

 The rear-sight is moved up to the rear of the handguard.
 The front-sight and gas block are similar to the ones found AK-103.